openstack/openstack-manuals/doc/networking-guide/source/scenario-ovs-providernet.rst

    service uses a Linux bridge to manage security groups for instances.

 .. figure:: figures/scenario-provider-ovs-compute2.png
-   :alt: Provider OVS scenario - compute node components
+   :alt: Provider Open vSwitch scenario - compute node components

-   Provider OVS scenario - compute node components
+   Provider Open vSwitch scenario - compute node components

-Packet Flow
+Packet flow
 -----------

-The flow of packets in a provider network scenario only contains complexity inside the compute node's OVS networking.
+The flow of packets in a provider network scenario only contains complexity inside the compute node's Open vSwitch networking.
 Neutron allocates internal VLAN tags for each Neutron Network and provides a mapping between the internal VLAN tag used for a Neutron network, and then inserts rules in the Open vSwitch switching infrastructure to rewrite